EmmaJane22/HappyCamper/README.md

 ## 4. Testing

-A seperate [TEST.md](TEST.md) file has been created for the documentation of testing.
+A separate [TEST.md](TEST.md) file has been created for the documentation of testing.

 [Back to top](#table-of-contents)

 ___

 ## 5. Deployment